Werner Husemann

 Werner Husemann (10 November 1919 – 2 February 2014) was a German Luftwaffe night fighter ace and recipient of the Knight's Cross of the Iron Cross, the highest award in the military and paramilitary forces of Nazi Germany during World War II.
 Husemann claimed to have shot down 34 enemy aircraft, and was credited with 30 aerial victories.

 Career

-Husemann was born on 10 November 1919 in Schötmar/Lippe.
+Husemann was born on 10 November 1919 in Schötmar then in the Free State of Lippe within the Weimar Republic.
 He enlisted in the Luftwaffe in 1941 and served with a weather reconnaissance squadron.

 Night fighter career

 Following the 1939 aerial Battle of the Heligoland Bight, RAF attacks shifted to the cover of darkness, initiating the Defence of the Reich campaign.
 By mid-1940, Generalmajor (Brigadier General) Josef Kammhuber had established a night air defense system dubbed the Kammhuber Line.
 It consisted of a series of control sectors equipped with radars and searchlights and an associated night fighter.
 Each sector named a Himmelbett (canopy bed) would direct the night fighter into visual range with target bombers.
 In 1941, the Luftwaffe started equipping night fighters with airborne radar such as the Lichtenstein radar.
 This airborne radar did not come into general use until early 1942.

 In late 1942, Husemann transferred to the Stab (staff) of Nachtjagdgeschwader 1 (the 1st Night Fighter Wing).
 He claimed his first aerial victorie on the night of 17/18 August 1942.
 His victories increased to 17 by the end of 1943, including three British Avro Lancaster bombers shot down on the night of 25/26 June 1943.
 He was appointed Staffelkapitän (squadron commander) of the 7th squadron of NJG 1 on 1 October 1943.
 Husemann was awarded the German Cross in Gold on 24 October 1943, and the Ehrenpokal der Luftwaffe on 1 November 1943.